AricaLConrad/Arica-Conrad-Portfolio/docs/technical-writing-samples/ios-calendar-app-tutorial.md

 # Want to Read More?

-If you would like to read the full version of the iOS Calendar App Tutorial, you can view the PDF file of the tutorial **HERE**.
+If you would like to read the full version of the iOS Calendar App Tutorial, you can view the PDF file of the tutorial [here](../assets/files/Conrad-iOS-Calendar-App-Tutorial.pdf).

 <br> ---